Coffee House

 Listen here:

-* My memoir piece "In That River I Saw Him Again" was selected as a Semifinalist
+* Memoir piece "In That River I Saw Him Again" selected as a Semifinalist

 Zoom singing?
 Yes!!